Kingdom Hearts (video game): Story

-Sora and his friends eventually arrive at Hollow Bastion, Maleficent's headquarters, where Riku takes the Keyblade from Sora and reveals himself to be its intended wielder, with Sora only receiving it in his absence; Donald and Goofy reluctantly leave Sora as per their orders.
-Sora later challenges Riku, stating that his heart derives strength from his friends, inspiring Donald and Goofy to return to him and allowing him to regain control of the Keyblade.
-After the three defeat Maleficent, Sora finds Kairi's comatose body and confronts Riku, who has been possessed by Ansem, a figure who manipulated Maleficent to open the way to Kingdom Hearts.
-Ansem reveals Kairi as the seventh Princess of Heart, her heart having transferred into Sora's body when the Destiny Islands were destroyed.
-After defeating the possessed Riku, Sora impales himself with Ansem's Keyblade, which is designed to unlock hearts, and releases both his and Kairi's hearts.
-Kairi's heart returns to her body, in turn completing the final Keyhole, while Sora becomes a Heartless.
-However, Kairi recognizes Sora's Heartless, and the light in her heart restores him to human form.
+Sora and his companions eventually reach Hollow Bastion, Maleficent's headquarters, where Riku takes the Keyblade from Sora, revealing himself to be its intended wielder, while Sora had received it only in Riku's absence.
+Donald and Goofy reluctantly leave Sora in accordance with the king's orders, but later return after Sora declares that his heart draws strength from his friends, allowing him to reclaim the Keyblade.
+After defeating Maleficent, Sora finds Kairi's comatose body and confronts Riku, who has been possessed by Ansem, the mastermind behind Maleficent's actions.
+Ansem reveals that Kairi is the seventh Princess of Heart and that her heart entered Sora's body when the Destiny Islands were destroyed.
+After defeating the possessed Riku, Sora sacrifices himself using Ansem's Keyblade, which can unlock hearts, to release both his own heart and Kairi's.
+Kairi's heart returns to her body, completing the final Keyhole, while Sora becomes a Heartless.
+Kairi recognizes Sora's Heartless, and the light within her heart restores him to human form.

-Sora and his group venture to the End of the World, the remnants of the worlds destroyed by the Heartless, to confront Ansem as he reaches the door to Kingdom Hearts.
-Believing a wellspring of darkness lies within the door, Ansem calls upon it to aid him after a battle with Sora.
-However, the door opens to reveal light, which destroys Ansem.
-Also beyond the door are Mickey and Riku, who help Sora and his friends close the door before Sora and Mickey lock it with their Keyblades from both sides.
-The worlds lost to the Heartless reconstruct themselves; as the Destiny Islands reform, Kairi returns there while Sora is forced to part with her.
-Sora, Donald, and Goofy resolve to find Riku and Mickey.
+Sora and his friends travel to the End of the World, the remains of worlds consumed by the Heartless, and confront Ansem as he reaches the door to Kingdom Hearts.
+After Sora defeats him, Ansem calls upon Kingdom Hearts, believing that darkness lies beyond the door.
+Instead, the door opens to reveal light, which destroys Ansem.
+Mickey and Riku appear on the other side of the door, and help Sora and his friends close it.
+Sora and Mickey then seal the door from opposite sides using their keyblades, leaving Mickey and Riku trapped in the Realm of Darkness.
+The worlds consumed by the Heartless are restored, including the Destiny Islands.
+As Kairi returns home, Sora is forced to part with her.
+Sora, Donald, and Goofy resolve to continue on to find Riku and Mickey.